 1) Company size and number of employees

 The more the employees, the more the tiers of management.
-This is for efficiency and effective running of the organization.
+This is for efficiency and effective running of the organization structure.
 The organizational structure needs to be evenly elastic so as to accommodate more employees and possibly more managers in future.

 Room for growth is an important factor in the companies’ structure.
 Structures that allow for growth are easily edited for salary scales and different job descriptions with very minimal or no disruptions to the company’s operations